 There’s a fantastic ethnic market in Atlanta, the Buford Highway Farmer’s Market in Doraville, which was featured in Anthony Bourdain’s show, The Layover.
 It’s a great place to purchase foods like wasabi paste, black sesame seeds, dried seaweed snacks, rice vinegar, and miso paste at a great price.
 The market also features Hispanic, European, Indian, and Middle Eastern foods.
 There’s also a restaurant inside to get lunch or take out.

-White miso paste is a wonderful ingredient available at Asian markets as well as many health food stores.
+For deviled eggs with wasabi, you have the option of using white miso paste.
+It’s a wonderful ingredient available at Asian markets as well as many health food stores.
+I’ve even seen a kind of miso that doesn’t need refrigeration in the Asian section of my grocery store.
 You can use it to make soup, salad dressings, and add it to sauces or stir fries for a unique umami flavor.
 It lasts forever in your refrigerator.
-If you don’t think it’s something you’d normally want to use, you can substitute 1/2 teaspoon of gluten free soy sauce or tamari sauce instead.

-Like this deviled egg recipe?
+Like this wasabi deviled egg recipe?
 Then check out these easy deviled eggs recipes:

 Wasabi Deviled Eggs

 - 6 hard boiled eggs, cut in half with egg yolks removed and set aside

 - 1/3 cup Trader Joe’s Wasabi Mayonnaise or 1/3 cup light mayonnaise and 1 to 1 1/2 teaspoons wasabi paste